tcltk/tcl/doc/markdown/regsub.md

 ```

 ::: {.info version="TIP463"}
 The above operation can be done using **regsub -command** instead, which is often faster.
-(A full pre-computed **string map** would be faster still, but the cost of computing the map for a transformation as complex as this can be quite large.)
+(A full pre-computed [string map][string] would be faster still, but the cost of computing the map for a transformation as complex as this can be quite large.)
 :::

 ```